jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

                       default: 1
                       minimum: 1
                       format: int64
-                      description: Priority index for each Pod (e.g., 1, 2, ...)
+                      description: Priority index for each Pod (e.g., 1, 2, ...),
-                        (1 means pod should be scheduled first in the AppGroup)
+                                    where an index of 1 means pod should be scheduled first in the
             type: object
         type: object
     served: true